2017 Festival Performers and Guests

 Vivien is currently Director of the Early Voices Ensemble, at the Early Music Studio, The Melbourne Conservatorium of Music, The University of Melbourne and regularly gives masterclasses throughout Australia.

 Artist website: www.vivienhamilton.com

 Emerging out of the lively traditional music scene of Melbourne, Tolka encapsulates a sense of what it means to be playing traditional music today.

 Melbourne Scottish Fiddle Club

 The Melbourne Scottish Fiddle Club is a group of fiddle fans who meet monthly to play tunes - old and new - from Scotland and the Scottish diaspora.
 The club has been in existence since 1995 and is widely regarded as one of the strongest and most entertaining groups around the folk scene.

-This year we are pleased to welcome back the Melbourne Scottish Fiddle Club for the Festival Finale concert on Sunday.
+This year we are pleased to welcome back the Melbourne Scottish Fiddle Club to the Robert Burns Scottish Festival.

 Artist website: www.melbournescottishfiddlers.com